 Before the interview

-If problem solving skills are a critical requirement for your open role, the first step you should take is to test your candidates with an online skills assessment.
+If problem solving skills are a key requirement for your open role, the first step you should take is to test your candidates with an online skills assessment.

 You can conduct a problem solving test to gauge applicants’ problem solving skills before you start reading resumes.
 Then, you can consider the top-scoring candidates as you finalize your shortlist.